dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 ```

-Leave the terminal and login to the ICP console with admin/admin :
+Leave the terminal and login to the ICP console :

 - Select **Catalog** on the top right side of the ICP console